trek-view/basecamp/_posts/2019-11-01-call-for-trekkers-winter-spring.md

 ---
 date: 2019-11-01
 title: "Call for Trekkers: Winter / Spring 2020"
-description: "The focus for the coming months is going to be winter sports."
+description: "The focus for the coming months is going to be 360 mapping for winter sports."
 categories: updates
 tags: [Camera Loans]
 author_staff_member: dgreenwood